Karaka-Management/Organization-Guide/Project/PROJECT.md

 ## Summary

-Last update of this file: 2022.04.23
+Last update of this file: 2022.05.30

-## Most recent changelog
+## Latest changelog

 ### April 2022